R12A7S6/PCShowRoom/README.md

 ---

-The following build is another Entertainment Center, built for myself with an emphasis on being repeatedly upgradeable, like the ship of Theseus except it can get better and better (2014 - Present):
+Build no. 2, built for myself with a case specifically picked to accommodate changes (2012 - Present):
-(most components only recently replaced their older counterpart)
+(most components only recently replaced their older counterpart, a rough history is on a diagram further down)

 Photo TBA